Download the Updated DineWise Operator Education Package (PDF):

-Public health inspectors (inspectors) from the Thunder Bay District Health Unit visit food premises to make sure operators are meeting the minimum requirements under provincial laws.
+Public health inspectors from the Thunder Bay District Health Unit (TBDHU) visit food premises to make sure food premises operators are meeting the minimum requirements under Ontario law; Ontario Regulation 493: Food Premises.
 These visits are called compliance inspections and they are done to protect the health of the public.

-This type of public disclosure may be new for Thunder Bay, but it is common practice for most other health units across the province of Ontario.
-The purpose is to inform the public of the condition of the food premises at the time of the last inspection.
-The sign provides point-of-sale information customers can use to make decisions about where they want to eat.
+The purpose of the DineWise food safety grade is to inform the public of the condition of the food premises at the time of the last inspection.
+For the customer, DineWise provides point-of-sale information they can use to make decisions about where they want to eat.

 What the Public Will See